Join our Discord and be part of our community!

 This guide demonstrates how to perform a ping test using WinMTR.
 It is a free network diagnostic tool that combines the functionality of the traceroute and ping utilities into a single tool.
 We will also explain the significance of the results and how to interpret them.
 To perform the steps in this guide, you will need to extract a zip archive with WinRaR.

-Before diving into the tool, it’s important to understand what latency and packet loss actually are, and why your connection to a game server might feel slow or unstable - even if the server itself is fine.
+Before diving into the tool, it is important to understand what latency and packet loss are, and why your connection to a game server might feel slow or unstable, even if the server itself is fine.

 Latency (often called ping) is the time it takes for a data packet to travel from your computer to the server and back, measured in milliseconds (ms).
 The lower the latency, the faster your connection feels.